Signe Lagerborg-Stenius: Career

 After Lagerbord married an architect Gunnar Stenius in 1905, she worked at her husband's agency, and at the same time had her own private practice, as well as worked as a drawing teacher at the School of Crafts.
 Lagerborg-Stenius primarily dealt with the erection and construction methods of the new apartments.

 In 1905 Lagerborg-Stenius drew one orphanage and a home for unmarried mothers, which was completed.
 As an architect at the Child Welfare Association in Finland, she designed four buildings, all of which have been preserved.

 Besides a career in architecture, Lagerborg-Stenius was an active female advocate involved in women movement.

-She was also a member of the city council in Helsinki in 1926–30, and in 1933–44.
+She was also was a member of the Swedish People's Party of Finland, serving on the city council in Helsinki in 1926–30, and in 1933–44.
+She became an executive board member of the RKP (SFP) with the slogan “inexpensive and practical."

 Signe Lagerbord-Stenius died on 15 July 1968 in Helsinki.